ankurdubey521/dotfile-manager/README.md

 # Dotfile Manager

-Program for managing dotfiles and text configuration files on linux
+Manages backing up and easy deployment of dotfiles and text configuration files on linux based systems.
+This program helps you to track various configurtion files by backing them up periodically to a user defined remote git repository.
+Sensitive files can be encrypted with the help of a user defined gpg key before uploading.
+The backed up configuration files can be restored at once using a single command.

 ```
 usage: dmgr [-a <absolute path of file> <label>]